strohel/strohel.github.io/_posts/2020-09-13-bench-rust-kotlin-microservices.md

 For completeness, I have also included the **SunHttp** backend that is intended for development only, which the benchmarks confirm.

+*Update: this implementation uses a higher-level contracts API for generating OpenAPI specs, which [may have some performance impact](https://gitlab.com/gooutopensource/locations-kt-http4k/-/issues/1).
+I will remeasure to find out.*

 ### The Story of `locations-kt-ktor`

 Ktor variant was also written by [@**goodhoko**][goodhoko] at [GoOut][goout],